RiverXDiamant/captains-log/README.md

     upgrade your data
-    change the input of your checkbox to be true/false rather than on now when you check your res.send(req.body) you should see true/false rather than 'on/off' - the rest of your data should stay the same don't forget to git add and git commityour work, give yourself an informative commit message so you can trace back your work, if you need to
+    change the input of your checkbox to be true/false rather than on now when you check your res.send(req.body) you should see true/false rather than 'on/off' - the rest of your data should stay the same don't forget to git add and git commit your work, give yourself an informative commit message so you can trace back your work, if you need to

 Mongo